 This course is conducted online through eClass.
 No onsite meetings are required.

 LIS 501 is a prerequisite for this course.
 LIS 505 is a prerequisite to LIS 597, LIS 599 and THES 900.

 Wildemuth, B. M. (Ed.).
 (2016).
 Applications of social research methods to questions in information and library science.
 ABC-CLIO.

 Assignments and Weighting:

-Assignment 1 - Critically evaluating LIS research articles (10%)
+Assignment 1 Critically evaluate and compare LIS research articles (10%)

-Assignment 4 - Extended literature review / research design (20%)
+Assignment 4 Literature review / research problem statement (20%)

 Initial Discussion Posts (10%)

 Group Discussion / Participation Posts (20%)